microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 ## Introduction

-This section of the documentation covers each capability providing an overview and code walk-through enabling you to understand what has been provided to get you started.
-This documentation can also be used to lift discrete pieces into your own Bot if preferred.

 The Virtual Assistant Template brings together a number of best practices we've identified through the building of conversational experiences and automates integration of components that we've found to be highly beneficial to Bot Framework developers.
 This section covers some background to key decisions to help explain why the template works the way it does with links to detailed information where appropriate.

 ## Your Assistant Project

 Using the template you'll end up with your own Assistant project that is organized in-line with our latest thinking on how a Bot project can be structured.
 You can choose to restructure this as necessary but bear in mind that the provided deployment scripts expect some files to be in a consistent location so bear this in mind.

-To learn more about project structure, see the [Create Project](https://microsoft.github.io/botframework-solutions/tutorials/csharp/create-assistant/3_create_project/) documentation.
+To learn more about project structure, see the [Create Project]({{site.baseurl}}/virtual-assistant/tutorials/create-assistant/csharp/3-create-project/) documentation.

 ## LU File Format